 - Members, cadets, or midshipmen of the Reserve Officers Training Corps (ROTC) engaged in authorized training and practice cruises;

-- Members of the Ready Reserve or National Guard scheduled to perform at least 12 periods of inactive training per year;
+- Members of the Ready Reserve or National Guard that have been assigned to a unit where they will perform at least 12 periods of inactive training per year;

 - Servicemembers who volunteers for a mobilization category in the Individual Ready Reserve (IRR).